mui/material-ui/docs/data/material/customization/palette/palette.md

     };
 ```

-A higher value for "tonalOffset" will make calculated values for "light" lighter, and "dark" darker.
+A higher value for `tonalOffset` will make calculated values for `light` lighter, and `dark` darker.

-A higher value for "contrastThreshold" increases the point at which a background color is considered
+A higher value for `contrastThreshold` increases the point at which a background color is considered
-light, and given a dark "contrastText".
-Note that "contrastThreshold" follows a non-linear curve, and
+light, and given a dark `contrastText`.
+Note that `contrastThreshold` follows a non-linear curve, and
 starts with a value of 3 (requiring a minimum contrast ratio of 3:1).

 ### Accessibility